sjchiass/website/content/posts/misc/2021_w19_linux/index.md

 ## Basic idea

-I have GitHub actions build the Hugo website then I use scp to copy it over to my remote server.
+I have GitHub actions build the Hugo website then I use `scp` to copy it over to my remote server.
+It's a few extra steps to also deploy the site to GitHub Pages, so I do that too.

+It's a little project.
+Here are the steps.

+1. Set up SSH keys to give GitHub access to your server
+2. Add "secrets" to GitHub so that your Actions can access hidden variables
+3. Add the Action script to your repo (build website > upload to server > build for GH pages)
+4. Create a cron job on your server to pick up the files

 ## SSH keys